danbartlett-twilio/voice-from-pool/README.md

 * Click on the **Deploy Flow** button to deploy the Studio Flow.
 * Copy value in the the **STUDIO_FLOW** variable once it populates.

-**A quick side note on what you just did...**  When you clicked **Update** you saved an Environment Variable the Twilio Functions Service you just deployed.
+**A quick side note on what you just did...**  When you clicked **Update** you saved an environment variable to the Twilio Functions Service you just deployed.
 When you clicked on **Deploy Flow**, you called a Function that opened up a json file that contained the description of the Studio Flow, and then created the flow in your Twilio Account.
-All of these Functions and assets are in this repo for you to check out, but the result was getting a flow deployed quickly to your account!
+All of these Functions and assets are in this repo for you to check out but they are secondary to the purpose of this blog.
+The result is getting a Studio Flow deployed quickly to your account!

-You can go to your Twilio Console and go to **Studio** and you will see a new flow title "Voice 2FA Demo Flow" (or whatever you entered for that variable).
+You can go to your Twilio Console and go to **Studio** and you will see a new flow titled "Voice 2FA Demo Flow" (or whatever you entered for that variable).
 You can click into that flow to see how you could build a Studio Flow to deliver a 2FA code via voice.
 In Studio, the flow looks like this:

 ![Studio Flow](https://user-images.githubusercontent.com/78064764/147797582-fd432909-cdc8-4f52-b57f-b88dd80802c5.png)